-Health insurance: 93 percent did not have health insurance.
+Health insurance: nine out of ten do not have health insurance.

 Age: The majority -- 78 percent -- were between the ages of 18 and 64.
 Another 19 percent were under age 18.
 Only 2 percent were older than 65.

-Race: 65 percent were Hispanic, 26 percent were Caucasian, 6 percent were African American, 3 percent were other.
+Race: 65 percent are Latinx, 26 percent are Caucasian, 6 percent are African American, 3 percent are other.